Creamy Feta Dressing

 - 1/2 teaspoon ground black pepper

-- Add all ingredients to bowl of food processor fitted with knife blade attachment or blender and process until smooth.
-Can be served immediately, or, for best flavor, cover and refrigerate at least 1 hour or up to 5 days.
+- Add all ingredients to bowl of food processor fitted with knife blade attachment, or blender, and process until smooth.
+Dressing can be served immediately, or, for best flavor, cover and refrigerate at least 1 hour or up to 5 days.

-Home Chef Tip: To make a thicker dressing to use as a dip for vegetables or crackers, reduce milk to 2 tablespoons.
+Home Chef Tip: To make a thicker dressing to use as a dip for or spread, reduce milk to 2 tablespoons.